-The North Face Etip Gloves in stretch-knit fleece are a little more expensive at £30 (from US$40), but are equally warm and tight fitting.
+The North Face Etip Gloves in stretch-knit fleece are a little more expensive at £35 (from US$45), but are equally warm and tight fitting.
 They also feature a silicone gripper palm pattern for non-slip grip.
-For colder situations there's the £65 ($65) Windstopper Etip Gloves, featuring an extra Gore lining.

 Muji touchscreen gloves

-Not to be confused with Mujjo, at the cheaper end of the market are Muji's touchscreen gloves (above), priced from £7.95.
-Available in either plain, striped or patterned versions Japanese utilitarian goods maker Muji offers its usual high quality at a reasonable cost.
+Not to be confused with Mujjo, at the cheaper end of the market are Muji's touchscreen gloves (above), priced from £12.95.
+Available in either Navy or Oatmeal (basically beige) Japanese utilitarian goods maker Muji offers its usual high quality at a reasonable cost.

 Only the middle and index finger on each glove will work with touchscreens, unlike some of the other gloves featured here that can control a phone using just about any part.

 There's a wide range of Timberland touchscreen gloves, starting at £20 in a variety of materials and styles.

 They range from patterned knitted offerings like the ones picture above to fluffy fleece or premium leather gloves, with prices and designs shifting accordingly.
 There are gloves for both men and women, available in a number of sizes, though only the index finger and thumb are touchscreen-sensitive.

 You'd expect Marks & Spencer to have a good selection of gloves, and quite a few work with touchscreen devices.